Received a Tax Notice? Respond and Resolve with our Tax Experts.

 For example, if your estimated total taxable income for the current financial year is ₹10,00,000 and you are employed for 12 months, your monthly TDS amount would be ₹10,00,000 X 30% / 12 = ₹25,000.

-Note:- This guide can help you to calculate TDS on salary under Section 192.
-Your Actual TDS may vary depending on applicable tax slab.
+Note:- This guide will help you with TDS calculation on salary under Section 192.
+Your Actual TDS may vary depending on the applicable tax slab.
 It is always advisable to consult with our tax advisor to get personalized advice.

 Some additional points to keep in mind when calculating TDS on salary: